 The actual summit push begins from Mera High Camp.
-Using fixed ropes, you will climb on non-technical steep sections.
+Using fixed ropes, you will climb Mera Peak on non-technical steep sections.
 And ultimately, you will reach the summit of Mera Peak.
 Following the summit, the route returns to Lukla via Kothe and Thuli Kharka.
-The journey will take around 18 days; check Mera Peak Climbing 18 Days for the detailed route.
+The journey of Mera Peak Trek will take around 18 days to complete.
+Check Mera Peak Climbing 18 Days for the detailed route.

 Like Mera Peak, the Island Peak route also begins from Lukla.
 From the hills of the Lukla Airport, the road turns down to Phakding.
 The trail reaches Namche Bazaar by touching the banks of the Dudh Koshi River.
 And from Namche Bazaar, the path directs toward Tengboche and Dingboche.